sindresorhus/create-dmg/readme.md

 ## DMG

-The DMG detects the minimum runtime of the app, and uses ULZO (macOS 10.11 or later) or UDZO as appropriate.
+The DMG detects the minimum runtime of the app, and uses ULFO (macOS 10.11 or later) or UDZO as appropriate.
 The resulting image has the filename `App Name 0.0.0.dmg`, for example `Lungo 1.0.0.dmg`.

 It will try to code sign the DMG, but the DMG is still created and fine even if the code signing fails, for example if you don't have a developer certificate.